 Lattice is another fine example of how you can create a compelling story around your users.
 The people management platform uses featured testimonials both from managers and employees to reiterate the key product differentiators.

 If you care to hear more peer opinions, you can browse an entire library of interviews with people management leaders.
 If not, the homepage flow also prompts you to join a free community or request a product demo tour.

 Let's be honest: most banking websites look intimidating with too much choice and too many sales pitches.
 Petal, however, might be the rare exception.
 This fintech credit card provider sports a straightforward user flow.
 The key offering — the Petal card — literally stands on a spinning pedestal to command full attention.

-Petal uses a refreshing color palette, expertly mixing teal, yellow, and off-white color blocks in their design, along with big titles and plenty of white space.
+Petal uses a refreshing color palette, expertly mixing teal, off-white, and yellow color blocks in their design, along with big titles and plenty of white space.
 Kudos for making the whole credit card application thing look like less of a hassle.

-Orbiter — a machine learning monitoring tool for product teams — expertly uses soft line illustrations to back up the key copywriting points and a bit of old-school typography for a spunky look.
+Orbiter — a machine learning monitoring tool for product teams — expertly uses soft line illustrations to back up the key messaging points and a bit of old-school typography for a spunky look.